Photos and initiative by Sean Armenta

 Liv: How long have you been riding on a consistent basis?

-Liv: What age did you learn how to ride a bike?
+Liv: At what age did you learn how to ride a bike?

 Liv: What do you do for work/school/etc?